 A PseudoclassSelector

-wraps another selector; it checks
+wraps another selector:

 class PseudoclassSelector: